igorw/weblog/bookshelf.md

 *By Charles Petzold*

 How computers work.
-Explaining all the details of how hardware operates with no handwaving whatsoever.
-A whole bunch of historical information.
+Explains all the details of how hardware operates with no handwaving whatsoever, including a whole bunch of historical information.
 Finishes with building an actual computer from scratch.

 * Binary codes
 * Basic electronics